Case-Rocket-Team/AirbrakesTestCode23-24/README.md

 **CODE IS STUCK/NOT PROCEEDING AS EXPECTED**
 1. IMMEDIATELY feel the Arduino to confirm that it is not hot.
 If it is, *DISCONNECT THE BATTERY AND ANY COMPUTERS/OTHER DEVICES ASAP.*
+2. Check if the Arduino's lights are on.
+If they are not, *DISCONNECT THE BATTERY AND ANY COMPUTERS/OTHER DEVICES ASAP.* There is likely a short somewhere.
+Check wiring.
-2. Reset the board by pressing the button.
+3. Reset the board by pressing the button.
-3. If the problem persists, reflash the code to the board.
+4. If the problem persists, reflash the code to the board.
-4. Check that the ICM20948 and DPS310 are properly connected to the board.
+5. Check that the ICM20948 and DPS310 are properly connected to the board.
+6. Check that the SD Card and flash chip are wired correctly (e.g. ground and CS wires are connected).

 **CODE IS NOT WRITING TO SERIAL**
 1. Confirm that the baud rate on your device is set to 115200.